Introduction

 Type of development

-• development that impacts less than 25sqm of habitat or 5m of linear habitat such as hedgerows
+- development that does not impact priority habitat and impacts less than 25sqm of habitat that has a biodiversity value greater than zero or 5m of linear habitat such as hedgerows

-• self-build and custom build providing no more than 9 dwellings
+- self-build and custom-build development providing no more than 9 dwellings on a site no larger than 0.5 hectares

 Proposals should still include the application of the mitigation hierarchy and appropriate measures that support the enhancement of biodiversity.
 For example: